 - By the look: the flowing pattern of your hair

 - By the texture: By running your fingers through your hair, and

 - The thickness of a single hair strand: You can’t possibly measure the diameter of your hair with an ordinary measuring tape.
 All you need to do is feel one single strand of your hair in between your index and thumb.

 1. By the look

 How does your natural towel dried, plainly combed hair look like?
-Although color and length are not significant here but for your convenience, we have a given example of a natural raven, brunette and a blonde.
+Although color and length are not significant here for your convenience, we have a given example of a natural raven, brunette, and a blonde.

 b.
 Below are the examples of wavy hair.
-If you hair looks like this then you have natural wavy hair!
+If your hair looks like this then you have naturally wavy hair!
 Wavy hair is the best type of hair to wear differently.
 From retro to absolutely ground-breaking hairstyle can be done on your hair

 2. By the texture